DC Universe (franchise): Chapter One: Gods and Monsters

-In February 2025, Gunn and Safran said they were being flexible with the DCU's content output but aimed to release three films—two live-action and one animated—per year alongside two live-action and two animated series.
-They had an approximate six-year plan that included a crossover project similar to the MCU's Avengers films, and eventually planned to make a new Justice League film, but described each character and project as individual "chapters of an overall story".
-DC Studios was reportedly "fast-tracking" a new Wonder Woman film by July 2025, to be part of the Chapter One slate.
 The second season of Peacemaker, which debuted in August 2025, retroactively changes the DCEU Justice League's appearance in the first season to feature the Justice Gang members from Superman—Isabela Merced's Kendra Saunders / Hawkgirl, Nathan Fillion's Guy Gardner / Green Lantern, and Edi Gathegi's Michael Holt / Mister Terrific—alongside Superman and Kara Zor-El / Supergirl.
-After announcing the Superman follow-up film Man of Tomorrow (2027) in September 2025, Gunn said that the film would be directly set up by the events of Peacemaker season 2.
+After announcing the Superman follow-up film Man of Tomorrow (2027) in September 2025, as part of the Chapter One slate, Gunn said that the film would be directly set up by the events of Peacemaker season 2.
 That season's finale, released in October 2025, introduces the organization Checkmate and the inter-dimensional prison Salvation, which were two important aspects to Gunn's overarching DCU story that he had planned out before being hired as co-head of DC Studios.
 Gunn said Lanterns would also touch upon both story points and Salvation was a major aspect of Man of Tomorrow.
 Later that month, Gunn said that the character Darkseid, a member of the New Gods who seeks the Anti-Life Equation to control the universe, was not planned to serve as the Big Bad of the DCU because the DCEU version of the character served a similar role and due to his similarities with the MCU antagonist Thanos.
-Darkseid and the New Gods are featured in the DC Studios animated series Mister Miracle.
+Darkseid and the New Gods are featured in the DCU animated series Mister Miracle.